sonofthort/Curlicue/README.md

 # Relation to Euler's formula
 The very famous Euler's formula is given by: $$e^{i θ}=\cos(θ) + i \sin(θ)$$
 In the curlicue fractal process described previously, lines and points are drawn on a two dimensional plane.
-We calculate an angle $`θ`$ using $`θ(n)`$, and draw a line from the previous end point at this angle.
-We can think of a given end point as a sum of previous end points:
+We draw a line from the previous end point at an angle $`θ`$ calculated by $`θ(n)`$.
+A given end point can be expressed as a sum of previous end points:
 $$x_{0}=0$$
 $$y_{0}=0$$
 $$x_{n}=x_{n - 1} + r \cos(θ(n))$$